What is Spotted Spurge and How Do I Control It?

 Spotted spurge spreads quickly throughout weak areas in your lawn by producing several thousand seeds per plant.
 Even though it’s a summer annual, late-season seeds can sprout next spring after lying dormant during cold temperatures.
 This warm-weather pest begins seed production a mere five weeks after germination, so early detection and treatment is key.

 MAKE THE CREEP TAKE A FLYING LEAP IN 3 EASY STEPS.

-Feed your lawn regularly and mow it at the proper height to help keep the turf full and dense.
-This ensures that Spotted Spurge won’t have room to grow.
+Feed your lawn regularly (4 times a year is best) and mow it at the proper height to help keep the turf full and dense.
+This ensures that spotted spurge won’t have room to grow.

-Apply Roundup® For Lawns when the weed is young and actively growing with adequate soil moisture for best results.
+Apply Roundup® For Lawns when the weeds are young and actively growing, with adequate soil moisture, for best results.

 If you only need to remove a weed or two, hand-pulling is a good option because of the central taproot.
 Be sure to wear proper protective gear to keep sap from getting on your skin or eyes.
 Once you finish pulling, put spotted spurge directly in the trash (not the compost pile) and check your clothes for any stray seeds.